Show Me The Physics

 Graph Analysis 1.5s

-11. Which is true about the amplitude and period from graph below?
+11. A particle undergoes SHM represented by the graph.
+Which of the following is true about the amplitude and period of oscillations?

 Amplitude Period Graph